cthouck31/Rpi_Spi/README.md

 };
 ```

+# Testing
+The library comes with a simple unit test for verifying the SPI interface and configuration.

+The test opens the default SPI port (/dev/spidev0.0) and transfers a 3-byte packet.
+The SPI interface
+should be setup in loopback mode (connect the MOSI pin to the MISO pin).
+See [Raspberry Pi SPI](https://pinout.xyz/pinout/spi#)
+page for details on the Raspberry Pi SPI GPIO pins.

 # Contributing
 Feel free to contribute!
 The idea of the project is to provide a simple SPI interface; the simpler, the better.